-Being a seven means always looking for the bright and exciting side of life.
+Being a seven means looking for the bright and exciting side of life.
 If I am a seven then it is quite likely that I lead an active life, full of adventures and happy friends.
 I am good at enjoying life, and I know how to celebrate when the times are good.
 This is both a powerful talent and possibly the most dangerous trap I may face in my personal journey.

 At my best, I experience each moment as if it were my first, thankfully receiving the universe’s gifts.
 I can see the magnificent, colorful glory of the world, and my childlike enthusiasm and boundless joy spread easily to my friends and everyone I see.
 When I am operating from my real Essence, I can become a brilliant beacon of energetic appreciation, generously sharing the abundance of life with all of my friends.

-At my worst, I become overly attached to stimulation and excitement, possibly causing me to lose sight of more important aspects of life.
-It might sometimes be tempting to ignore what is painful or sad in favor of some attraction of the moment — which tragically sacrifices depth of experience for temporary pleasures, thus preventing further growth.
+At my worst, I become overly attached to stimulation and excitement, causing me to lose sight of more important aspects of life.
+It might be tempting to ignore what is painful or sad in favor of some attraction of the moment — which tragically sacrifices depth of experience for temporary pleasures, thus preventing further growth.
 When my real Essence is clouded by attachment to stimulating experiences, I might fall into excess, indulging myself in food, drink, drugs, or sex as a way to escape from painful but important truths.

 communication and orality